Garcia slam, Jimenez 3-run shot lead White Sox past Phillies

 “This felt like an appropriate time to make a very difficult move for the clubhouse because we all care deeply about Maikel Franco,” Phillies manager Gabe Kapler said.
 “He’s an exceptional teammate and person and we all love him.
 But we felt like the best roster for the Philadelphia Phillies had Sean Rodriguez on it right now because of his versatility and his ability to play all over the diamond.”

 Philadelphia sent Drew Smyly (2-6) to the mound for his third start for the Phillies — a castoff expected to hold the fort for a crumbling rotation.
 The Phillies have at one point sent three members of their opening day rotation to the bullpen, and Jake Arrieta is pitching through bone spurs in his right elbow.
-The Phillies aren’t out of the NL playoff picture but they fell to 6-15 since the All-Star break.

 Smyly allowed five runs in the second inning, four of them on Garcia’s 431-foot blast that landed just shy of the outfield concourse.
 Garcia’s seventh homer of the season was his first career grand slam.